Command Line Reference

 Generates a CloudFormation template from a custom manifest file.

-A custom manifest is a YAML file with a type
+A custom manifest is a YAML file with a type property that

 points to a Crustomize overlay in a “repository”.
 Thus, the

-property is simply a relative path inside a folder that
+type property is simply a relative path inside a folder that

 has been “designated” as a repository.
 When executed, Crustomize